-Yesterday, we shared the overly simplistic concept that there were only two ways to increase your sales:
+On Friday, we shared the overly simplistic concept that there were only two ways to increase your sales.

-Easy right?
-Well, it’s not.
-Yesterday, we focused on selling more to current customers.
-Today, we talk about everyone’s favorite subject – prospecting and new business development.
-(Can you sense the sarcasm?)
+Easy, right?
+Not really.
+On Friday, we focused on selling more to current customers.
+Today, we talk about everyone's favorite subject — prospecting and new business development.
+(Sarcasm)

-1. Referrals/testimonials - When I would speak to current clients, I would ask them for feedback on how we were doing.
-If a client told me how our services were having an incredible impact on their business, I would ask to record the call.
-Then I would send the audio via email as a “lead-in” to my calls with people the client knew.
+Referrals/testimonials.
+When I would speak to current clients, I would ask them for feedback on how we were doing.
+If a client told me how our services were having an incredible impact on their business, I would ask them to record the call.
+Then I would send the audio via email as a "lead-in" to my calls with people the client knew.
 Who better to warm up the call than a happy customer with a positive experience?
-I also asked the happy customer for names of others in his circle of friends that I can call.
-Those aren’t cold calls, those are referrals and those are fun calls to make.
+I also asked the happy customer for the names of others in his circle of friends that I can call.
+Those aren't cold calls; those are referrals and those are fun calls to make.

-3. Get involved - Are you a member of a service club or charitable organization?
+Get involved.
+Are you a member of a service club or charitable organization?
 Bring your expertise to these organizations and you are exposed to a wide variety of people in a nonthreatening environment.
-Work on a fundraiser.
-Participate in a chamber of commerce committee.
-You’ll be amazed at how many people you will meet who could become clients simply because you are both there to serve.
+Work on a fundraiser or be part of a chamber of commerce committee.
+You'll be amazed at how many people you will meet who could become clients simply because you are both there to serve.

-To grow your business, you either need more from your current customers, or you need more customers – it’s simple.
-While it may be simple, though, it’s not easy.
-Hopefully, we’ve given you some thought starters.
+To grow your business, you either need more from your current customers, or you need more customers.
+Simple.
+Although it may be simple, it's not easy.
+Hopefully, we've given you some thought starters.

 Jeff Schmidt is SVP-Professional Development at the Radio Advertising Bureau.
 You can reach Jeff at jeff.Schmidt@Rab.com or follow him on social media: Twitter, LinkedIn.